phonkee/classy/README.md

 # Classy

 Class based views, inspired by django class based views.
 The functionality is simple yet powerful.
-Have in mind that only one instance of view exists so you can be sure that your views are goroutine safe.
+Have in mind that only one instance of view exists so you need to be be sure that your view is goroutine safe.

 ## API